Cookies on this website

 The Radio Teleswitch Service switch-off: What you need to know

-RTS allows energy suppliers to offer different tariff rates; so that consumers can make use of cheaper off-peak tariffs to charge their heating and/or hot water systems up overnight.
+RTS allows energy suppliers to offer different tariff rates; so consumers can make use of cheaper off-peak tariffs to charge their heating and/or hot water systems up overnight.

 RTS was introduced in the 1980s, and is now reaching the end of its natural operational life.
-This means that the equipment that produces the radio signal can’t be adequately maintained anymore.
+This means the equipment that produces the radio signal can’t be adequately maintained anymore.

 The 2025 deadline